Tips for Medication Compliance for Seniors

 Creating a structured routine is one of the most effective tips for medication compliance.
 A consistent schedule helps reduce confusion, improve medication adherence, and make daily care feel more manageable.
 When medications become part of a predictable routine, patients are less likely to miss doses or take them incorrectly.

 Start by taking medications at the same time each day.
 Linking doses to daily habits, such as meals, morning coffee, or bedtime, can help reinforce consistency.
-For example, taking medication with breakfast or before brushing your teeth creates a natural reminder that fits into an existing routine.
+For example, taking medication with breakfast or setting a daily phone alarm ensures doses are not forgotten.
 Consistency is especially important for medications that must be taken at specific intervals to remain effective.

 Refill management is another important part of maintaining a routine.
 Running out of medication can interrupt treatment and create unnecessary risk.
 Requesting refills early, setting pharmacy reminders, or using automatic refill services can help ensure a steady supply.